 Not only FPS, but several other genres open up for you with decent mice skills.
-Learning to control the mouse and become familiar with the settings that feel comfortable to you are very important.
-For this, understanding how DPI works and affects you gaming performance is imperative.
+Learning to control the mouse and become familiar with the settings that feel comfortable to you is very important.
+For this, understanding how DPI works and affects your gaming performance is imperative.

 Use Extra Mouse Buttons

 Try to program important functions to the gaming mouse like voice chat and weapon switch.
-This will allow you to make the mouse the most important tool and enhance you in-game experience.
+This will allow you to make the mouse the most important tool and enhance your in-game experience.

 Find Your Perfect Mouse Grip

 By now, it should be clear to you that the mouse is the most important PC gaming tool.
-Modern day PC gaming is highly competitive and the pros have analyzed various grips that either increase comfort or control or a hybrid that gives you best of both worlds.
+Modern-day PC gaming is highly competitive and the pros have analyzed various grips that either increase comfort or control or a hybrid that gives you the best of both worlds.